 - Suitable equipment sizing and material of construction should be considered for intermediates or APIs in scope.

-- Equipment surfaces should be designed such that they don’t alter the quality of the product.
+- Equipment surfaces should be designed so that they don’t alter the quality of the product.

 - Equipment should only be used in its qualified and validated operating range.